Lim Guan Eng: Political career

 Prior to his political career, Lim was a senior executive at a bank.
-He was first elected as the Member of Parliament for Kota Melaka in 1986, defeating Soh Chin Aun with a majority of 17,606 votes.
+He was first elected as the Member of Parliament for Kota Melaka in 1986, defeating Soh Chin Ann with a majority of 17,606 votes.
 He was re-elected in the 1990 and 1995 general elections, albeit with reduced majorities.
 He thus became the first person to be elected to three consecutive terms in Kota Melaka.
 He was also the first Malacca High School alumnus to achieve this.

 He was appointed the DAP Socialist Youth chairman in 1989 and was formally elected to that post in 1992.
 In 1995, he was elected the DAP Deputy Secretary-General.
 He was elected the party's Secretary-General in 2004, and held that position until 2022.
 The same year, he was elected as National Chairman of the party.

-Jailed under Sedition Act

-Lim was arrested by the Malaysian police in 1994, following his criticism of the government's failure to bring the then-Chief Minister of Melaka, Abdul Rahim Thamby Chik's statutory rape case to trial when the Attorney General had decided not to press charges.
-Lim was charged under Section 4(1) (b) of the Sedition Act 1948 for causing 'disaffection with the administration of justice in Malaysia'.
-He was also charged under Section 8A (1) of the Printing Presses and Publications Act 1984 for 'maliciously printing' a pamphlet containing allegedly 'false information' which supposedly described the alleged rape victim as an 'imprisoned victim' because she was initially detained by Malaysian police without parental consent for 10 days.

-After a series of appeals, Lim was sentenced to 18 months imprisonment.
-He was, however, released after 12 months on 25 August 1999.
-Due to his incarceration, he was barred from standing for election to public office for a period of 5 years, and he was therefore ineligible to contest in the 2004 Malaysian General Election.

-Internal disputes

 In 2005, Lim suffered a surprise defeat in his campaign for re-election to the Malacca DAP committee.
 However, as Lim remained Secretary-General of the party, he was automatically included in the committee in accordance with the party's constitution.
 His wife, who had also failed to be elected to the Melaka committee, was not included in the committee even though she remained the chief of the state's DAP women's wing.
 Teresa Kok, a DAP MP, suggested that there was a conspiracy behind the Lims' failure to be reelected.
 Nevertheless, Lim went on to garner the second highest number of votes (620) at the party's 15th National Congress on 23 August 2008.